Babelomurex japonicus

 An apertural view of a shell of Babelomurex japonicus (Dunker, 1882), 25.9 mm, taken at 80 fathoms in tangle nets off Panglao, Bohol Island in the Philippines.

 Babelomurex japonicus, common name the Japanese latiaxis, is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 Description

 The length of the shell varies between 25 mm and 50 mm.

+(Original description in Latin) The shell is fusiform and milk-white, consisting of eight whorls.
+These whorls are equipped with equal, dense, and narrow ribs that are minutely overlapping, as well as a double row of large scales that occupies the upper part of the whorls.
+The aperture is ovate.
+The outer lip is ribbed on the inside, while the columella is very slightly sinuous.
+The rostrum is straight, and the siphonal canal is open.

+With respect to its ribs and scales, this shell is analogous to Babelomurex lischkeanus (Dunker, 1882), but it differs sufficiently to be regarded as a distinct, genuine species.
+Indeed, it differs not only in having equal, narrower, and higher ribs—which are therefore more clearly defined—but also in possessing a double rather than a single row of large scales occupying the upper part of the whorls.
+Furthermore, these scales are not smooth, but are striated and minutely serrated on the right side (that is, the back).

 Distribution

-This marine species is found in the following countries, Japan, the Philippines and Hawaii.
+This marine species is found in the following countries, Japan, the Philippines,Hawaii, New Caledonia, Tonga Islands and Vanuatu.